valorad/wcnexus.com/README.md

     -v /path/to/your/server/static:/dist/server/static \
     valorad/wcnexus.com
   ```
-  (Optional) Then build and deploy your own `nginx` image.
+  - (optional) Then build and deploy your own `nginx` image.

 - Manually:
+  - Download release dist to your server, and head over to that folder you extracted files to.
+  - `npm install` or `yarn install` to collect node modules.
+  - Fire it up.
+If you just would like to try it out, you just simply now go with `node server/wcnexus`.
+You may then navigate to http://localhost:3000.
+If deploying on a production server is your case, then you may continue.
   - Properly configure your nginx.
   - [pm2][pm2] is recommended to hold up your node.js app.
 Running `pm2 start server/wcnexus` will do the trick.

 - Visit http://example.com:80 and you are good to go.

 ## Nginx Example Config: